Admins

 Formula Output Data Type

 Once a formula field is selected, you should choose which data type is most suitable for your use case.
+Each available type also comes with an example to make your decision easier based on what your formula output should be.

 Layout and Features

-After you have selected your data type, you will be presented with the formula creation page (I would always advise clicking on the Advanced tab).
+After you have selected your data type, you will be presented with the formula creation page (I would always advise clicking on the Advanced Formula tab).
 There are various features you can take advantage of here for building both simple and complex formulas to display different sets of data on your object:

 • Insert Field: Insert fields from your object and related objects here.
-Standard field syntax looks like the Amount field, custom fields will always have “__c” appended to the end.
+Standard field syntax looks like the Amount field, while custom fields will always have “__c” appended to the end.

-• Operators: Operators allow you to test and evaluate data in different ways – for example, performing simple mathematical equations or concatenating text .
+• Operators: Operators allow you to test and evaluate data in different ways – for example, performing simple mathematical equations or concatenating text.

 How to Create a Salesforce Formula Field

-So, let’s translate the number within the Lead Score field in a custom Lead Rating formula field – this will display if the Lead is a “Must Call” or “Normal Priority”, which all users can easily understand and use.
+So, let’s translate the number within the Lead Score field in a custom Lead Rating formula field.
+This will display if the Lead is a “Must Call” or “Normal Priority”, which all users can easily understand and use.

 This step-by-step guide will help you navigate the creation of both a simple and a more complex formula, using one of the most widely known and used functions: the IF() statement.
+Additionally, we’ll make the field available to users by replacing the Lead Score on the Compact Layout with our new field!

 As the business grows and more granularity is needed, the Lead Scoring threshold will most likely change, alongside many other processes that have to be supported in Salesforce.